 “Where Do You See Yourself in Five Years?”

 This is one question that I would have gotten terribly wrong had I tried answering it back in 2008 – a fresh graduate with a degree in Kinesiology, in my home country of Romania.
-I’ve since decided that our career paths are largely incidental.

 So how did I end up in Banking & Finance you might ask?